mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 <img src="440-intro-to-ggplot2_files/figure-html/ggplot16-1.png" width="672" />

 This first heatmap will look strange because it colors each box by its magnitude, but body weight of a mammal is always greater than its brain weight.
-We want to scale within each column so that the depth of the color reflects whether the mammal has a high brain weight or high body weight **relative to the other mammals**.
+We want to scale within each column so that the depth of the color reflects whether the mammal has a high brain weight or high body weight **relative to the other mammals** (worksheet task 3.4.5C).

 ```r